Hopper262/classic-mac-utils/README.md

 Converts a 'snd ' resource, as unpacked by extract_rsrc.pl, into a WAV file.

+### pict2png.pl

+Converts (some) 'PICT' resources into PNG files using Image::Magick.

 ### pat2png.pl, ppat2png.pl

 Converts 'PAT ' and 'ppat' resources, as unpacked by extract_rsrc.pl, into PNG files using Image::Magick.